Retry RAM Map

 status_bar_timer_tile $1F $02 User Current sprite status bar timer tile number and palette.
 Format: $PTTT (P = palette, TTT = tile number).
 See API - Configure sprite status bar for details.

 status_bar_coins_tile $21 $02 User Current sprite status bar coin counter tile number and palette.
 Format: $PTTT (P = palette, TTT = tile number).
+Additionally bits 1 and 2 of $PT are used to prevent coins and dragon coins respectively from being drawn (if you just want either of those but not both).
 See API - Configure sprite status bar for details.

 status_bar_lives_tile $23 $02 User Current sprite status bar lives counter tile number and palette.
 Format: $PTTT (P = palette, TTT = tile number).
 See API - Configure sprite status bar for details.